 The Extraordinary Form is celebrated Here

-Holy Mass is usually offered at St John Vianney’s in the extraordinary form usually on Monday at 12noon and Friday at 6.30pm; also on Holydays of Obligation.
-Do please check the Parish Newsletter before travelling.
+Holy Mass in the Extraordinary Form is usually offered at St John Vianney’s church, Blackpool on Monday at 12noon and Friday at 6.30pm; also on Holydays of Obligation.
+Do please, however, check the latest edition of the Parish Newsletter before travelling.

 The Extraordinary Form of the Roman Rite

-Please know; Holy Communion at extraordinary form Masses is received kneeling, and on the tongue, not in the hand.
+Please know: Holy Communion at extraordinary form Masses is received kneeling, and on the tongue, not in the hand.
 As the priest administers Holy Communion, he will say “Corpus Domini Nostri Iesu Christi custodiat animam tuam in vitam aeternam, Amen,” which in English means “May the Body of our Lord Jesus Christ preserve your soul unto life everlasting.
 Amen.”
-Because the priest says “Amen,” there is no need to respond to him as you await reception of the Sacrament.
+Because the priest says “Amen,” there is no need to respond to him.

 Bishop Michael Campbell OSA, in September 2014, established a Shrine in Preston for prayer and worship exclusively in the Extraordinary Form run by the Institute of Christ the King Sovereign Priest at St Walburge’s, Preston.
 A further shrine church was similarly established by Bishop Campbell, under the care of the Institute, in September 2017 at English Martyrs, Preston.
 As a consequence of these decisions two iconic and listed churches in Preston were saved from possible closure and their legacy safeguarded for the future.